thomasdesr/roast/README.md

-Roast uses AWS SigV4 signatures combined with `sts.GetCallerIdentity` to create verifiable identity proofs, turning your existing AWS credentials into a signing mechanism to bootstrap secure connections.
+Roast uses AWS SigV4 signatures combined with `sts.GetCallerIdentity` to create verifiable identity proofs, turning your existing AWS credentials into a signing mechanism to bootstrap TLS connections.

 ## Quick Start